flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 Modules are summoned by the 'kernel' or 'Visual Shell' (VSH).
 User modules can execute other modules at the discretion of the kernel.
 This enforces security – the kernel will never load kernel modules from Universal Media Disks (UMDs), for instance.

-`r tab.simple("Kernel/IPL")`
+#### Kernel/IPL {.tab}

 While this OS doesn't contain a kernel *per se*, it has multiple components that fill in the duties of a traditional kernel.

 The first component is the **IPL**, which is loaded by the Pre-IPL and takes care of initialising the hardware.
-Part of the IPL, called **IDStorage**, also stores unique information about the console (such as its MAC address, serial number and UMD authentication keys) `r cite("operating_system-jas")`.
+Part of the IPL, called **IDStorage**, also stores unique information about the console (such as its MAC address, serial number and UMD authentication keys) [@operating_system-jas].
 Overwriting this last area causes catastrophic results!
 So the UMD keys are duplicated a couple of times, to survive corruption.

 The IPL then loads a set of **kernel modules** which handle low-level operations (memory management, multi-threading and file-system).
 They also implement memory access exceptions triggered by the MPU (remember the [segmentation paragraph](#focused-memory-management)?).
 For the sake of simplicity, whenever I use the word 'kernel' in this article, I'll be referring to these kernel modules.